chrplr/gohello/README.md

 )

 func main() {
-	msg, err := gohello.Hello("Chiese")
+	msg, err := gohello.Hello("Chinese")
 	if err != nil {
 		fmt.Errorf("%s", err)
 	}
 	fmt.Println(msg)
 }
 EOF

+go mod init myapp
 ```

-Run:

-    go mod init myapp

-Now you have to decide if you want to use the local copy of the github.com/chrplr/gohello library, or the internet copy.
+Now you have to decide if you want to use the local copy of the github.com/chrplr/gohello library, or the copy which is on the internet.

+### To use the version of the module which is on github

+    go get github.com/chrplr/gohello
+	cat go.mod
+	go run .

+This will download the `github.com/chrplr/gohello` module in `$GOPATH/pkg/mod/` and save this information in the `go.mod`.

 ### To use the local copy of the module in your `src` tree

 To use the original module `github.com/chrplr/gohello`, assuming it is located in the the same folder as `myapp` (that is, `$GOPATH/src` for me), you can use:

-    go mod edit -replace github.com/chrplr/gohello=../github.com/chrplr/gohello  # to use the local copy of the module
+	# Use the local copy of the module
+    go mod edit -replace github.com/chrplr/gohello=../github.com/chrplr/gohello
 	go mod tidy
-    cat go.mod  # to check
+    cat go.mod
 	go run .

-### To use the version of the module which is on github

-    go get github.com/chrplr/gohello

-This will download the `gohello` module in `$GOPATH/pkg/mod/github.com/chrplr/`

-### Run or build your app
+### Run, build or install your app

 	go run .
 	go build .
+	go install .

-If you distribute `myapp`'s source code, do not forget remove the line starting with `replace` in `go.mod`
+If you distribute `myapp`'s source code and used a local copy of the library, do not forget to clean `go.mod` by removing the line starting with `replace`.

 ## Final remarks